Cornell-Tech-Turtlebot/README/README.md

 https://github.com/travers-rhodes/gazebo_tensorflow_turtlebot_docker#connection-instructions

 ## Server:
 The workspace `catkin_ws` on server is fully setup.
-It's best to leave it there or make a backup of that folder, since there were certain small tweaks we made that we may miss in this documentation.
+It's best to leave it there or make a backup of that folder, in case we missed to document certain configuration in this documentation.
 It's pretty hard to config things to make the robot works smoothly!

-In case you need to setup it again, follow this.
-Again, we try our best to capture everything in this documentation, but we may miss certain tweaks:
+In case you need to setup it again, follow this:

 - Setup ROS on server:
         https://emanual.robotis.com/docs/en/platform/turtlebot3/setup/#setup